vanillaSlice/Snake/README.md

 # Snake
-Snake clone written using libGDX
+This is a Snake clone written using libGDX